Skip to content

 • All purpose blankets

-Of course, I don't want to call into question the fact that secure packaging material also includes filling.
-Most goods need a filling material in which they are wrapped or wrapped - or which cushions them.
-Cavities should be avoidedso that products sent by post arrive intact with the recipient.
+Of course, I don't want to question the fact that a safe packaging material also includes a filling.
+Most goods require a filling material in which they are wrapped or wrapped - or by which they are padded.
+Cavities should be avoidedThe products sent by mail must arrive safely at the recipient's doorstep.

-However, sustainable padding material for parcels fulfills the purpose just as well as the conventionally used fillers made of plastic or polystyrene - and also protects the environment.
+However, sustainable cushioning material for packages serves the purpose just as well as the conventionally used fillers made of plastic or Styrofoam - and also protects nature.

-Good to know: Stuffing and padding in the mail order business are not the same thing, by the way.
-When a parcel is filled, the main aim is to close cavities and prevent the goods from sliding around in the box.
-When padding, the focus is on wrapping the product.
+Good to know: Filling and cushioning in the mail order business are not the same thing, by the way.
+When a package is filled, the main aim is to close cavities and prevent the goods from sliding around in the carton.
+When cushioning, the focus is on wrapping the product.

-The impact of unsustainable upholstery and filling materials
+The impact of non-sustainable upholstery and filling materials

 Plastic waste on the beaches

-Why is it so important to switch to sustainable filling material for parcels and shipping boxes?
-The Federal Environmental Agency has announced that 19 million tons of packaging waste in Germany in 2019 were generated.
-Although this figure also includes packaging from disposable products such as drinks cups, the mail order business also accounts for a high proportion of waste.
+Why is switching to sustainable filling material for parcels and shipping boxes actually so important?
+The Federal Environmental Agency has announced that in Germany 19 million tons of packaging waste in 2019 was generated.
+Although this figure also includes packaging from disposable products such as beverage cups, mail order also accounts for a high proportion of the waste generated.
 And that is precisely what is problematic.

 Every year, between 5 and 12 million tons of Plastic waste into the seas.
-There they are eaten by animals that die from them.
-Anyone who eats marine animals is very likely to ingest the microplastics through their food.
-Exactly what consequences this has has not been researched - But it is clear that it cannot be good.
+There, they are eaten by animals that die from them.
+Anyone who eats marine animals is also very likely to ingest the microplastics through their food.
+Exactly what consequences this has has not been researched - but that it can't be good is clear.
 In addition, plastic film usually contains polyethylene, which is classified as harmful to health by BUND, an environmental and nature conservation association.

 Styrofoam, which is often used as a cushioning material, is no better.
-Like plastic it is Non-biodegradable and is therefore piling up into ever larger mountains of waste.
-As soon as polystyrene becomes contaminated - i.e. when it is used as cups or tableware, but also when it is used in the mail order business - it can no longer be recycled.
-In addition, the basic building block of Styrofoam, styrene, is suspected of being carcinogenic.
+Like plastic it is Non-biodegradable and thus piles up into ever larger mountains of waste.
+As soon as styrofoam becomes contaminated - i.e. when it is used as cups or eating utensils, but actually also when it has been used in the mail-order business - it can no longer be recycled.
+In addition, the basic building block of Styropor, styrene, is suspected of being carcinogenic.

 For these and other reasons, any reduction or even avoidance of plastic and polystyrene waste is important, and each of us can contribute a little by using ecological alternatives.
-Find out now what these are, especially for upholstery and filling material.
+Find out now what those alternatives are, especially for upholstery and filling materials.

-Tip: Many returns of online orders are superfluous - this is another way to save packaging material!
-How exactly you as a seller or private consumer can Avoid returnsyou can find out in the linked article.
+Tip: Many returns of online orders are unnecessary - this is another way to save packaging material!
+How exactly you as a seller or private consumer can Avoid returnsyou can read in the linked article.

-You can replace conventional filling materials with these environmentally friendly alternatives
+You can replace conventional filling materials with these eco-friendly alternatives

 Protective packaging chips from corn starch